 If your shares are registered in your name or if you have stock certificates, they will not be counted if you do not vote as described above under "How Do I Vote?"
-If your shares are held in street name and you do not provide voting instructions to the bank, broker or other nominee that holds your shares as described above, the bank, broker or other nominee that holds your shares does not have the authority to vote your unvoted shares on the election of directors without receiving instructions from you.
+If your shares are held in street name and you do not provide voting instructions to the bank, broker or other nominee that holds your shares as described above, the bank, broker or other nominee that holds your shares has the authority to vote your unvoted shares only on the amendment to our Amended and Restated Certificate of Incorporation to increase the aggregate number of shares of common stock authorized to be issued (Proposal 2 of this proxy statement) and the ratification of the selection of our independent registered accounting firm (Proposal 5 of this proxy statement).
 Therefore, we encourage you to provide voting instructions to your bank, broker or other nominee.
 This ensures your shares will be voted at the Annual Meeting.
 A "broker non-vote" will occur if your broker cannot vote your shares on a particular matter because it has not received instructions from you and does not have discretionary voting authority on that matter or because your broker chooses not to vote on a matter for which it does have discretionary voting authority.